NeuroJSON/jnifti/JNifTi_specification.md

 code to represent data type (i.e. the `DataType` subfield in `NIFTI_Header`).
 The below table maps the NIFTI data type codes to the acceptable data type strings.

+Table 2.
+A mapping table from NIFTI-1 datatypes to string-valued JNifTi data types and storage types in UBJSON

 |          NIFTI-1/2 Data Types               | JNifTi DataType  |UBJSON Type|
 |---------------------------------------------|------------------|-----------|
 |`/*! unsigned char. */                      `|`                `|           |